Julia Ioffe: The Atlantic

-Other coverage of Donald and Melania Trump
+Other coverage of President Donald Trump and First Lady Melania Trump

 In April 2016, Ioffe published a profile of Melania Trump for GQ magazine that revealed Melania Trump had a half-brother with whom the family was not in contact.
 Slate magazine characterized the profile as "generally positive" of Trump.
 Melania Trump, however, wrote in a Facebook post: "There are numerous inaccuracies in this article ...
 My parents are private citizens and should not be subject to Ms. Ioffe's unfair scrutiny."
 Ioffe responded to CBS News saying: "I think she's understandably upset that some dirty laundry came out, but I did my job."
 Ioffe's profile was praised by Slate and Erik Wemple, while Fox News writer Howard Kurtz said it had a "condescending tone".
 Maxim magazine said that it "smacked of politically-motivated contempt for Donald Trump masked as a 'probing' look at his glamorous wife".
 Following the article's publication, Ioffe received numerous anti-Semitic and threatening messages.
 In an interview, Melania Trump said that Ioffe "provoked" the anti-Semitic abuse she later received with her article.